kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-validate.md

 - **Permissions**: Any user with a valid token

 ## Description
 This endpoint validates a JWT token to check if it's still valid and hasn't expired.
 It's useful for checking token validity without making a request to a protected endpoint.
+Includes user's avatar URL from WordPress's built-in avatar system.

 ## Request Body
 ```json